Fiona-600/Data-Analytics-2020-Project/README.md

 The elements explored will be:

 1. 'Simple Linear Regression' as applied to the 'Wind-Power' data set
-2. Explanation of the 'simple linear regression' and an analysis of its' accuracy
+2. Explanation of the simple linear regression method and an analysis of its' accuracy
 3. Prediction of power output based on a given wind speed
-4. Use of other types of Regression to produce the same output as the 'Simple Linear Regression' approach
+4. Use of other types of regression methods to produce the same output as the simple linear regression approach

 **Simple Linear Regression**